 The Free Recharge Site Verification Checklist:

-3. Scan with trust tools: Run the URL through Scamadviser.com and Google Safe Browsing (transparencyreport.google.com).
-Check for phishing or malware flags.
+5. Scan with trust tools: Google the URL and check it on Scamadviser.com and Google Safe Browsing transparencyreport.google.com.
+See if it‘s marked for phishing or malware.

 This process takes under five minutes.
 It’s worth doing before entering a single personal detail.